AlanCarvalhoEE/home-automation-platform/README.md

 # home-automation-platform
-A home automation system based on a Raspberry Pi 3 as the brain.
+A home automation system made from scratch.

-The system aims to control and monitor home devices from an Android device.
+The system aims to control and monitor home devices such as lamps, wall sockets, air conditioners, and others using an Android device.
 A Raspberry Pi runs the TCP server.
-The Android device runs the TCP client.
+Any Android device can be used to control the home devices.

+The Android device connects to the TCP server and gets the list of installed devices registered in the main database.
+These are the devices that can be controlled and monitored.
+The registration of new devices, as well as their configuration, can be done through the Android app.

-At this moment, it is possible to actuate relays to control any ON/OFF device.
+At this moment, there is only one fully developed module, named the ON-OFF Module.
+Using this module, it is possible to control lamps and any other device that operates in two states (ON and OFF).

-The system is under development and in the future it will be able to control/monitor devices such as cameras, air conditioners, fans and others.
+The system is under development, and in the future, it will be able to control and monitor devices such as cameras, air conditioners, fans, and others.